 Gorilla hair mulch might sound like someone’s idea for recycling debris from the zoo’s primate exhibit, but it has no connection to actual gorillas.
 This plant-based mulch is made from redwood or red cedar bark finely shredded to resemble the thick hair of a gorilla.

+Its unusual color and tendency to mat together means it’s not ideal for every style of garden or climate, though.
 Understanding the benefits and drawbacks of this common wood mulch will help you decide if it’s right for you.

 Stays in Place

-Gorilla hair mulch is one of the best choices for windy areas and slopes because it stays put better than small wood chips, straw, and other light material.
+Gorilla hair mulch is one of the best choices for windy areas and slopes because it stays put better than small wood chips, straw, and other light materials.
 As this mulch gradually breaks down, it forms a dense mat that won’t shift around in the wind or rain.
 As an added benefit, it also helps hold the soil in place, reducing soil runoff on low slopes.

 While it’s more stable than other wood mulches, before gorilla hair mulch mats, it can still blow around in locations with constant winds, such as near the seacoast, and gradually slide down very steep grades.
 Laying a jute mat on the soil before mulching helps the mulch mat faster, but it can also create fertile ground for weeds.